 Edible: No

 Big, stout birds that are about the size of a medium-sized dog.
 Their tail feathers are made out of a type of lilac and have a very strong floral smell to them.
 Despite their cute and harmless appearance, these birds can be quite aggressive when they feel threatened.
 They have little teeth inside their beaks and will both bite and peck when attacking someone or something.
-Bloomquills are solitary creatures.
+Bloomquills can be found alone.

 Tameable: Yes